jona04/framework-saposvm/README.md

 This directory contains all the code implementing the Framework SapoSVM as described in the manuscript

  * A. Alves, J.O.L.
 Silva, L.C.
 Matioli, P.S.M.
-Santos, S.S.
-Souza.
-"A new framework for training
- Support Vector Machines".
+Santos.
+"A new framework for training Support Vector Machines".